Mortgage contracts in the Philippines

-In any of the foregoing cases, any money, fruits, or other benefit to be received by the vendee as rent or otherwise shall be considered as interest which shall be subject to the usury laws.
+In any of the foregoing cases, any money, fruits, or other benefits to be received by the vendee as rent or otherwise shall be considered as interest which shall be subject to the usury laws.

-Any one of the circumstances laid out in Article 1602 is sufficient to support the conclusion that a contract of sale is in fact an equitable mortgage.
+Anyone of the circumstances laid out in Article 1602 is sufficient to support the conclusion that a contract of sale is, in fact, an equitable mortgage.
 This approach follows the rule that when doubt exists on the nature of the transaction, the law favors the least transmission of property rights.

 What happens in case the debtor fails to pay the principal debt secured by the mortgage?

 There is a misconception that, if the mortgagor is unable to pay, the property immediately passes into the ownership of the creditor.
 This is not so.

 A demand should be made on the mortgagor to pay the debt due.
 If he fails, then the property can be foreclosed.